Back to the main page: http://www.sienhoyee.org/

 ______________________________________________________________________________________________

-Law is about how to manage society, and, in the final analysis, forms part of the unique nature of society.
-If one has big ambitions, being a legal thinker should be the goal, and you can give the world ideas that might move it into a certain direction, in some respects, perhaps.
-For example, if an idea of yours about how this or that law should be, and then it is adopted by the law-makers, you would have moved the development of the law into a certain direction.
-Of course, one can also be content with being a normal lawyer, fixing problems when they arise, and making a comfortable living.
+2. Law is about how to manage society, and, in the final analysis, forms part of the unique nature of society.
+If one has big ambitions, being a legal thinker should be the goal, and you can give the world ideas that might move it into a certain direction, in some respects, big or small, perhaps.
+For example, if you have an idea about how this or that law should be, and then it is adopted by the law-makers (in whole or in part), you would have moved the development of the law into a certain direction.

 Scott Turrow, One L (about first year law school life at Harvard).